sharetribe/flex-docs/src/docs/background/23-stripe-provider-onboarding-and-capabilities/index.md

 **Migration on January 8th 2020**

-We will perform a migration on January 8th 2020 requiring `card_payments`, `transfers` and `legacy_payments` capabilities for all of your provider accounts and update your marketplace's Stripe API version to `2019-12-03`. `card_payments` and `transfers` capabilities are required for payments to work after the above deadline. `legacy_payments` is a capability allowing your current implementation to work until the deadline.
+We will perform a migration on January 8th 2020 requiring `card_payments`, `transfers` and `legacy_payments` Capabilities for all of your provider accounts and update your marketplace's Stripe API version to `2019-12-03`. `card_payments` and `transfers` Capabilities are required for payments to work after the above deadline. `legacy_payments` is a Capability allowing your current implementation to work until the deadline.

 **Your actions**